 Connascence is a software quality metric that attempts to measure coupling between entities.
-The term was used in a computer science context by Meilir Page-Jones in an article of the Communications of the ACM.
-The article can still be found online.
+The term was used in a computer science context by Meilir Page-Jones in his article, Comparing techniques by means of encapsulation and connascence, Communications of the ACM volume 35 issue 9 (September 1992).

 In 1996, Meilir Page-Jones included a large section on connascence in his book "What every programmer should know about object-oriented design".
 The book can still be found on amazon.com.

 Since Meilir Page-Jones published his book, several other people have adapted and expanded on the concept of connascnence.

 The greatest proponent of connascence is probably the late Jim Weirich.
 Several examples of his contributions to the industry can be found below:

 - Connascence Examined.
 A one hour long talk from 2012 that goes into considerable detail of the various types of connascence.

 - Grand Unified Theory of Software Design.
 A 45 minute talk given at 'Aloha on Rails'.

 - The Grand Unified Theory.
 An earlier talk from 2009.
 Note: The audio quality on this talk is questionable at times.